thayerj/jquery-datalink/README.md

 **Selector-wide converter functions**

 As stated in the introduction, it is possible to apply selector-wide convert and convertBack functions.
 By using the keywords __convert and __convertBack at the highest level of the mapping object, it will apply the functions for all elements matching the selector.
-For example:"
+For example:

 ```html
 <form>
   <input name="inputa" type = "text"/>